 St Kilda is a unique part of Melbourne with rock music, pop culture and experimental artists mixing it with babes, beaches, boofheads and backpackers.
-It also has its fair share of lessor known thrills with cafes down backstreets, art displays in discarded buildings and, believe it or not, a walking track that is a 1 to 1 billion replica of the solar system.
+It also has its fair share of lessor thrills with cafes down backstreets, art displays in discarded buildings and, believe it or not, a walking track that is a 1 to 1-billion replica of the solar system.

-It starts with the Sun, located at Marina Reserve in St Kilda and ends in Port Melbourne with replica planets presented in statues along the 5.9km route, all done to a 1-to-1 billion scale.
+It starts with the Sun, located at Marina Reserve in St Kilda and ends in Port Melbourne with replica planets presented in statues along the 5.9km route.

-It doesn’t matter how many text books or documentaries you watch it doesn’t quite sink in how small a speck in the ocean the Earth is until you make it to Jupiter and see a statue that it is over 1000 times bigger than Earth.
-Neither do you get an appreciation of the scope of the solar system until you have walked the first four planets in around 300 metres and then take 1.6km to walk from Jupiter to Uranus.
+It doesn’t matter how many text books or documentaries you watch, it doesn’t quite sink in how small the Earth is until you make it to Jupiter and see a statue that it is over 1000 times the size.
+Neither do you get an appreciation of the scope of the solar system until you have walked the first four planets in around 300 metres before taking a 1.6km hike to get from Jupiter to Uranus.